-C{LOAD} = Load capacitance in pF including
+C{LOAD} = Load capacitance in pF including parasitics from the PCB

-R_M = Motional resistance in ohms of the quartz
+R_M = Motional resistance of the quartz, in ohms

 When CLKEXT = 1, the crystal oscillator is bypassed by a digital buffer to allow direct clock input for an external clock (see Figure 4-1).
-In this case, the OSC2 pin is pulled down internally to D{GND} and should be connected to D{GND} externally for better Electromagnetic Compatibility/ Electromagnetic Interference (EMI/EMC) immunity.
+In this case, OSC2 becomes the MODE select input pin for the Interface mode.
+When MODE = 0, the digital interface stays in SPI mode; when MODE = 1, the digital interface toggles to the Two-Wire mode.
+A pull-down current forces the MODE to be logic low (SPI mode) by default if the OSC2 pin is floating.